 External decorations Visually inspected.
 External decorations incorporate paint finishes.
-Concernatories / nevelos None Conservatories / porches None.
+External decorations incorporate paint limishes.
+Conservatories / porches None.
 Communal areas None.
-Garages and permanent outbuildings None.
+Garages and permanent outbuildings Visually inspected.
+There is a detached single car garage located within the rear garden grounds.
+This was seen to be of concrete panel construction under a pitched and metal sheet roof covering.
+The garage is accessed by way of a vehicular metal up and over door to the front and uPVC double glazed pedestrian door to the side.
+The garage has a solid concrete floor and an electricity supply.
 Outside areas and boundaries Visually inspected.
-Outside areas and boundaries There are garden grounds to the front and rear of the property.
+There are private garden grounds to the front, side and rear of the property.
+Off-street parking is provided in the run up to the garage.
 Ceilings Visually inspected from floor level.
-The ceilings in the property were seen to be formed predominantly in timber lath and plaster materials.
-Internal wells Visually in an extent from the antique!
+The ceilings in the property were seen to be formed in plasterboard materials.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls in the property are overlaid in a combination of plaster and plasterboard finishes.
+The internal walls in the property are overlaid in a combination of plaster and plasterboard finishes.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
-No Floors including sub noors carpets or floor coverings were lifted.
-The majority of flooring in the property appeared to be of timber construction.
-The flooring in the kitchen appeared to be of solid concrete construction.
-Fitted floorcoverings were noted within which restricted the scope of our inspection.
-Internal fair and and Park are Balling Duilt in some and a man hadred into but we attend into Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+No carpets or floor coverings were lifted.
+The flooring in the property appeared to be of suspended timber construction.
+Fitted floor coverings were noted throughout which restricted the scope of our inspection.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery incorporates timber skirtings and doorways.
+The internal joinery incorporates timber skirtings and doorways.
 The kitchen facility incorporates fitted units.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is what appears to be a gas fire within the living room apartment.
+There is a fireplace within the living room apartment.
 All other fireplaces in the property have been blocked over and are no longer in use.
-Where fireplaces have been removed or blocked without the installation of adequate ventilation.
-Ventilators should be fitted to prevent the build up of dampness within the chimney flue.
+It is assumed that the chimneys are adequately vented with the chimneys capped.
+Ventilators should be fitted to prevent the build-up of dampness within the chimney flue.
 Internal decorations Visually inspected.
-Internal decorations incorporate paint, paper, tile and panel finishes.
+Internal decorations incorporate paint, paper and tile finishes.
 Cellars None.
-Electricity Accessible parts of the wiring were visually inspected without Liconiony removing fittings.
+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The electrical switchgear is located in the entrance vestibule.
-Gas Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The gas meter is located externally on the front wall.
+The electrical switchgear is located within the understair cupboard at ground floor level.
+Gas None.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is assumed to be connected to the mains.
 Water piping, where visible, was run in copper and PVC.
-We would highlight that it is possible in a property of this age to have lead pipework still in use but hidden from view.
-A suitably qualified contractor can give further advice in this regard.
-The bathroom fittings incorporate a bath with a shower, Wc & wash hand basin.

-Heating and hot water

-Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+The bathroom fittings incorporate a bath with a shower, WC and wash hand basin.
+Heating and hot water Accessible parts of the system were visually inspected apart neating and not water from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
+Domestic heating is provided by way of modern electric panel heaters.
+There is a modern hot water storage tank located within the roof void area.